-Core tip: This study aimed to identify muscle atrophy in fetal neurogenic clubfoot; detect expression of TAZ and myostatin in gastrocnemius muscle; and establish the mechanisms through which TAZ antagonizes myostatin-induced atrophy in an in vitro cell model.
+Core tip: This study aimed to identify muscle atrophy in fetal neurogenic clubfoot, detect expression of TAZ and myostatin in gastrocnemius muscle, and establish the mechanisms through which TAZ antagonizes myostatin-induced atrophy in an in vitro cell model.
 Muscle atrophy in fetal unilateral clubfoot with nervous system abnormalities was identified by ultrasound.
 TAZ overexpression in C2C12 myotubes induced atrophy by myostatin.
 Both TAZ and myostatin are involved in the process of neurogenic clubfoot muscle atrophy, and they are negatively correlated.
-TAZ antagonizes myostatin-induced myotube atrophy, potentially through regulation of the Akt/FOXO4 pathway.
+TAZ antagonizes myostatin-induced myotube atrophy, potentially through regulation of the Akt/forkhead box O4 pathway.

 Sun JX, Yang ZY, Xie LM, Wang B, Bai N, Cai AL. TAZ and myostatin involved in muscle atrophy of congenital neurogenic clubfoot.
 World J Clin Cases 2019; In press